-A: We are still growing internally after our recent acquisitions, but are always looking for opportunities to acquire other businesses if it fits well with our strategy.
+0: The U.S. is Iceland's single largest trading partner and biggest investor.
+U.S. investments always looking for opportunities to acquire other businesses if it fits well with our strategy.
 We have been taking over new businesses and that has helped us grow our business through the years.
 We like to move forward and try new things.